 Ever seen a Latin inscription that uses words like jvdicivm (rather than judicium, “judgment”), vinvm (rather than vinum, “wine”), or vocivvs (rather than vocivus, “empty”)?
 That’s because, historically, V used to be used to represent both the “v” sound we still use it for today, and the vowel sound we now represent as a U. All that started to change in the early Middle Ages, when a trend emerged to only use angular V at the beginnings of words, and a rounded V (or, in other words, a U) in the middles or ends of words, regardless of the sound involved.
 So while love became loue, upon became vpon, have became haue, under became vnder, and so on.

 Unfortunately for V, that meant that U took the lion’s share of the use (or rather, the vse), and earned it much more importance in English than it ever previously had.
-Not only that, but because you’re much more likely to come across a u sound inside a word than at the beginning of it, by the time the two finally began to be considered as separate letters in the 17th century, it was U that took the more commonly used vowel sound, while V took the relatively rarer v sound.
-Even today, you can still expect V to account for only 1 percent of all the English you’ll use, and begin just over 0.5 percent of the words in a standard dictionary—including the forty V words listed here.
+Not only that, but because you’re much more likely to come across a “u” sound inside a word than at the beginning of it, by the time the two finally began to be considered as separate letters in the 17th century, it was U that took the more commonly used vowel sound, while V took the relatively rarer v sound.
+Even today, you can still expect V to account for only 1 percent of all the English you’ll use, and the letter is at the start of just over 0.5 percent of the words in a standard dictionary—including the 40 V words listed here.